A Book of Giants

 A Book of Giants is a 1963 anthology of 13 fairy tales from Europe that have been collected and retold by Ruth Manning-Sanders.
 It is one in a long series of such anthologies by Manning-Sanders.
 It was the first anthology to receive the familiar "A Book of..." title that Manning-Sanders would become notable for.
 This book was first published in the United Kingdom in 1962, by Methuen & Co.
 Ltd. It has been used in schools as a study aid.

+Description

 Some of the tales from this book are also included in A Choice of Magic (1971) by Manning-Sanders.
 And some of the tales from this book are included in Folk and Fairy Tales (1978) by Manning-Sanders.

 And in the foreword, Manning-Sanders discusses the long-ago roots of tales about giants: "The stories in this book are very old, and they come from many countries.
-We don't know who first told the story of Jack and the Beanstalk; but it has always been a favourite, and it used to be hawked around England in those little stitched-together pamphlets, called chapbooks, which travelling pedlars sold to the countryfolk for a penny or two each."
+We don't know who first told the story of Jack and the Beanstalk; but it has always been a favourite, and it used to be hawked around England in those little stitched-together pamphlets, called chapbooks, which traveling pedlars sold to the countryfolk for a penny or two each."

 The author adds: "You will notice that the giants, wherever they come from, have one thing in common: they are all very stupid, and the way to overcome them is to use your wits."